 The Last Black Man in San Francisco won the Special Jury Award at this year’s Sundance Film Festival.
 It’s the directorial debut of Joe Talbot who won the Best Director prize.
-Talbot co-wrote the script with his longtime friend Jimmie Fails, who plays the lead character, also named Jimmie Fails, because of its semiautobiographical origins.
+Talbot co-wrote the script with his longtime friend Jimmie Fails, who plays the lead character, also named Jimmie Fails due to its semiautobiographical origins.
 It’s an ode to the city they grew up in while telling the story of a young black man who longs to reclaim his ancestral home.

 The character of Jimmie is a 3rd generation San Franciscan.
 His grandfather, nicknamed by local residents as “The First Black Man in San Francisco,” was part of the initial wave of African-Americans that supplanted the local Japanese population interned after Pearl Harbor.
 Not wanting to take a previously occupied home, family legend has it that Jimmie’s grandfather built one of his own in the same Victorian style of those constructed a hundred years earlier.
 Jimmie, along with his other relatives, grew up in that house until his father lost it, “smoked it up” as his aunt puts it, alluding to drug addiction as the culprit.

 The rising cost of real estate fueled by an influx of dot-commers and wealthy baby boomers threaten to turn Jimmie into a symbolic, if not literal, last black man in San Francisco.
 But he’s so emotionally attached to his childhood home that he makes biweekly forays to the property in order to perform unsolicited maintenance.
 Accompanying him is his best friend Montgomery, somewhat confusingly portrayed by Jonathan Majors as a possibly gay, maybe autistic, wannabe playwright.